IBM/nodejs-idb-pconnector/README.md

 To generate a release use one of the npm scripts:

 - patch release `npm run release`
-- for other release types run `npm run release-interactive` which will prompt you for the release type.
+- for other release types run `npm run release-it` which will prompt you for the release type.

-These scripts will bump the version number, make a release commit, tag the release, and finally create a github release if the user has `GITHUB`_TOKEN set.
+These scripts will bump the version number, make a release commit, tag the release, and finally create a github release if the user has `GITHUB_TOKEN` set.

 Otherwise release-it will output a URL with all the fields pre-populated see the [release-it docs](https://github.com/release-it/release-it/blob/HEAD/docs/github-releases.md#manual).